 SECR came into effect in April 2019 under The Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 with the intention of streamlining, and as a result simplifying, emissions reporting requirements for qualifying organisations.

-What must be disclosed under the Streamlined Energy and Carbon Reporting scheme?To comply with SECR, qualifying companies must disclose:
+What must be disclosed under SECR?To comply with SECR, qualifying companies must disclose:

 - Their energy use and greenhouse gas (GHG) emissions for their financial year reporting period